brentp/gargs/README.md

 via `gargs -h`
 ```
 gargs 0.3.6
-usage: main [--procs PROCS] [--nlines NLINES] [--retry RETRY] [--ordered] [--sep SEP] [--verbose] [--stop-on-error] [--dry-run] [--log LOG] COMMAND
+usage: gargs [--procs PROCS] [--sep SEP] [--nlines NLINES] [--retry RETRY] [--ordered] [--verbose] [--stop-on-error] [--dry-run] [--log LOG] COMMAND

 positional arguments:
-  command                command to execute.
+  command                command template to fill and execute.

 options:
   --procs PROCS, -p PROCS
                          number of processes to use. [default: 1]
+  --sep SEP, -s SEP      regex to split line to fill multiple template place-holders.
   --nlines NLINES, -n NLINES
-                         number of lines to consume for each command. -s and -n are mutually exclusive. [default: 1]
+                         lines to consume for each command. -s and -n are mutually exclusive. [default: 1]
   --retry RETRY, -r RETRY
-                         number of times to retry a command if it fails (default is 0).
+                         times to retry a command if it fails (default is 0).
   --ordered, -o          keep output in order of input.
-  --sep SEP, -s SEP      regular expression split line with to fill multiple template spots default is not to split. -s and -n are mutually exclusive.
   --verbose, -v          print commands to stderr as they are executed.
-  --stop-on-error, -s    stop execution on any error. default is to report errors and continue execution.
+  --stop-on-error, -s    stop all processes on any error.
   --dry-run, -d          print (but do not run) the commands.
   --log LOG, -l LOG      file to log commands.
 Successful commands are prefixed with '#'.
   --help, -h             display this help and exit
   --version              display version and exit

 ```

 Environment Variables